OUT OF TROUBLE

 July 31 YOUR WORD

 Athletes value trust.
 They expect you to do what you say you will do.
 Your words gain or lose value by how your life matches up to them.
 When your actions don’t match your words, then trust decreases.
 As a follower of Christ, our words and actions should be the same.
 God has set the example because He never forgets to keep His Word.
 Our testimony of God becomes more powerful when we keep our Word.
-Do your actions match your words?
+Are their areas of your life that demonstrate obedience?

 2 Chronicles 29:1-36